Is mirror that doesn’t look like a mirror.

+A stumbling block would not be a very effective one if it was at all noticeable.
+Even a mediocre stumbling block needs to be hidden.
 A wicked stumbling block has to be incredibly hidden.
 Deadly, precisely because it mimics a clear path.
-Otherwise it would be obvious and therefore not stumbled upon, and therefore not at all wicked.
-Either that or the one walking the path has to be massively blind.
-Or both.
-And the most tragic part: The Walker places the stumbling block in front of himself.
-Hides the clear path from himself.
-Now that’s wicked!
+Otherwise it would be obvious, not stumbled upon, and therefore, only a block in the road to go around.
+In a sense, it is just the same to say stumbling will inevitably occur when the one walking the path is massively blind but arrogantly thinks he isn't.
+And the most wicked part: The blind and arrogant Walker places the stumbling block in front of himself.
+Hides a clear path from his own self.
 That is why the stumbling block looks just like God.

 Those who mourn and repent will be saved.
 Those who don’t will be destroyed.